eliasmeireles/go-pdf-generator/README.md

 - `id` (optional): A list of element IDs to wait for before generating the PDF.
 The service ensures these elements are visible before proceeding.
 - `fileName` (optional): The desired name of the generated PDF file.
 If not provided, an uuid will be used.
+- `appendText` (optional): Append the provided text to the PDF.
+Nice to test with parallel execution.

 **Response**: